The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Delmer Daves.
 Perf.
 Suzanne Pleshette, Troy Donahue, Angie Dickinson, Rossano Brazzi.
 Warner Bros., 1962.
 Based on the novel by Irving Fineman.

-Synopsis: Librarian Prudence Bell (Pleshette) quits her job at Briarcroft College for Women after the board reprimands her for recommending a “too adult” book to a student.
-She goes to Italy in search of adventure and love.
+Synopsis: Prudence Bell (Suzanne Pleshette) quits her job as a librarian at Briarcroft College for Women after the board reprimands her for recommending a “too adult” book to a student.
+She sets sail to Italy in search of adventure and love.

 Role Call: Suzanne Pleshette as Prudence Bell—Liberated Librarian (female)